mmitry/project-4-group-9/Project_4 Group_9_ReadMe.md

 * Bubble and bar charts showing demographic influences (age, gender, ethnicity, family history)

-* Visualizations examining symptoms and comorbidities like sleep issues, memory complaints, and depression
+* The number of diagnosis cases based on age.

-* A comprehensive dashboard displaying illness and symptom breakdowns across different age groups and ethnicities
+* A comprehensive dashboard displaying memory complaints across a range of ages.

 ---